gaozedi/AI-Malicious-Code-Detection/README.md

 > last update: 29/10/2020 by Zedi.

-> **this API is part of my individual project, which can accept code to be evaluated by RESTful request. **
+> **this API is part of my individual project, which accepts code to be evaluated as RESTful request. **
 >
-> **This server will run a pre-trained machine learning model to evaluate code, then return the result of weather the code is malicious with accuracy score**
+> **This server runs a pre-trained machine learning model to evaluate the code, then return the result of weather the code is malicious or not with a accuracy score**

 #### **Request example:**